-Our work lives have changed dramatically since our grandparent’s days, and there are no guarantees our job will even exist in a couple of years.
-Ask if you can get a guaranteed severance package written into your contract should your company goes bankrupt or you lose your job through no fault of your own.
-While it is important not to be negative, there is nothing wrong with protecting yourself.
+Our work lives have changed dramatically since our grandparents’ days, and there are no guarantees certain jobs will even exist in a couple of years.
+Ask if you can get a guaranteed severance package written into your contract should your company go bankrupt or you lose your job through no fault of your own.
+While it’s important not to be negative, there is nothing wrong with protecting yourself.
 It may also make your company think twice before laying you off, especially if you negotiate a generous severance package.

 Travel benefits you can keep

 If you will be travelling in your role, negotiate to keep any travel benefits you receive, like frequent flyer miles or hotel rewards.
 These can add up very quickly and equal a lot of savings for your personal travel should you be obligated to travel frequently.

 It’s not cheap to commute for work.
 Talk to your company about the opportunity for a monthly allowance to cover travel costs.
 This could be for public transport, or a parking spot near the office.
 While they may not be able to cover the full cost, they may be able to provide a portion to assist you.